Crusty-chirayu/Crusty-chirayu/README.md

 ## 🎉 Beyond the Code

 When I'm not shipping, I'm usually off-screen entirely — trekking, cycling, and camping are the actual reason [TrailMate](https://github.com/Crusty-chirayu/TrailMate) exists, not just a portfolio idea.
-I also keep up with football (World Cup season is a whole event) and unwind with a round of Clash of Clans.
+I also keep up with many sports events,  and unwind with a round of Clash of Clans.

-`🏞️ Trekking` · `🚴 Cycling` · `⛺ Camping` · `⚽ Football` · `📱 Clash of Clans`
+`🏞️⛺🚴⚽📱 Exploring` .

 ---